JohnSColeman/applicative_validation/README.md

 /// Alias for Either with left type ArgumentError right validate value type A typedef Validated<A> = Either<ArgumentError, A?>;

-/// Alias for function that returns a Validation given a NameValue typedef Validation<A> = Validated<A> Function(NameValue<A>);
+/// Alias for function that returns a Validated given a NameValue typedef Validation<A> = Validated<A> Function(NameValue<A>);
 ```
 A Validation is a function encapsulating some imperative logic applied to the given NameValue: